 (a) Under the Swiss CO, we may only pay dividends out of balance sheet profits or out of distributable reserves.
 In any event, under the Swiss CO, while the Board may propose that a dividend be paid, we may only pay dividends upon shareholders' approval at a General Meeting.
 Furthermore, the Swiss CO requires us to accrue general legal reserves under certain circumstances so long as these reserves amount to less than 20% of our registered share capital, and Swiss law and the Articles permit us to accrue additional reserves beyond the statutory reserves.
 Our auditors must confirm that the dividend proposal of our Board conforms with the Swiss CO and the Articles.
 Our Board expects to recommend the payment of a dividend in respect of each financial year.
-See "Item 3.
-Key Information-Item 3.A.
-Selected financial data-Cash dividends per share" and "Item 8.
+See "Item 6.
+Directors, Senior Management and Employees-Item 6.C Board Practices-Capital Structure-Limitation on transferability-Per-share information" and "Item 8.
 Financial Information-Item 8.A.
 Consolidated statements and other financial information-Dividend policy."

 Dividends are usually due and payable shortly after the shareholders have passed a resolution approving the payment.
 Dividends that have not been claimed within five years after the due date revert to us and are allocated to our general reserves.
-For information about deduction of the withholding tax or other duties from dividend payments, see "-Item 10.E Taxation."

-(b) Each share is entitled to one vote at a General Meeting.
+For information about deduction of the withholding tax or other duties from dividend payments, see "-Item 10.E Taxation." (b) Each share is entitled to one vote at a General Meeting.
 Voting rights may only be exercised for shares registered with the right to vote on the record date for the applicable General Meeting.
 In order to do so, the shareholder must file a share registration form with us, setting forth the shareholder's name, address and citizenship (or, in the case of a legal entity, its registered office).
 If the shareholder has not timely registered its shares, then the shareholder may not vote at, or participate in, a General Meeting.